kaur-b76/Banking-Fraud-AML-Analytics-Platform/README.md

 Business Insight

 Analyzing fraud by transaction channel enables financial institutions to identify channels that are more vulnerable to fraudulent activities.
 A higher volume of fraud within a specific channel may indicate weaknesses in authentication controls or increased exploitation by fraudsters.
 These insights help banks strengthen channel-specific security measures, enhance fraud detection rules, and allocate monitoring resources to high-risk transaction channels, ultimately reducing financial losses and improving customer protection.

+## The next enhancement is to develop a rule-based Fraud & AML Detection Engine that identifies suspicious transactions using banking business rules.
+This includes implementing High Value Transaction Detection, Velocity Detection, International Transaction Monitoring, Structuring Detection, Customer Risk Scoring, and Fraud Alert Generation before integrating these results into interactive Power BI dashboards.